Regine-Makonga/Bikes-Sales-Data-Analysis-Excel-Project/README.md

 - The company's sales for each Bike category increase with a noticiable peak every year during summer season, month of Jun.
 - The mountain bikes category sales increase steadily each year this product category is the best performing category in terms of sales and revenues, placing mountain bikes in the top 3 best-selling subcategory bikes.
 - Road bikes category which had achieved the highest sales during the year 2011, experienced a remarkable decrease in sales from the year 2012 and a progressive increase in sales in 2013 but still lower than the sales of the year 2011.
-- The United States and Australia countries hold the most of the company's sales in all categories and generate the greatest revenue.
+- The United States and Australia countries hold the most of the company's sales in all categories and all Age groupes and generate the greatest revenue.
 ### Recommendations
 ---
 Based on the analysis, we recommend the following actions: